beaconsproject/disturbance_explorer/README.md

 April 24, 2025

-The Disturbance Explorer is an R shiny app that enables users to generate human footprint or landscape intactness maps using regional-scale anthropogenic surface disturbance data.
+Disturbance Explorer is an R shiny app that enables users to generate undisturbed areas maps for past, present, and future landscapes using human surface disturbance and/or natural disturbance data.
 The app includes the following functionality:

--   Upload anthropogenic disturbances (linear and areal) and an area of interest (AOI) as a geopackage
+-   Upload existing and potential future human disturbances (linear and areal), natural disturbances (e.g., wildfire), and an area of interest (AOI) as a geopackage
--   Calculate the regional human footprint (or landscape intactness) applying user-defined buffers of influence around linear or areal disturbances
+-   Identify undisturbed areas with the option to apply user-defined buffers of influence around human linear or areal disturbances
+-   Reconstruct historic landscapes using aged human disturbance datasets
+-   Explore future landscapes by incorporating potential future human disturbances e.g., mining claims, forest harvest plans
+-   Generate and compare statistics describing disturbance for a range of disturbance scenarios e.g., area and length of human disturbances by disturbance type, area burned, area of mining claimings, etc.
--   Save footprint and intactness maps as a geopackage for use in QGIS or ArcGIS
+-   Export statistics (csv table) and geopackage of undisturbed and disturbed areas maps for use in QGIS or ArcGIS

+**Demo Dataset**

+The App includes an embedded demo dataset for a watershed in the southeast Yukon.

 ## Running the App